Poland requests German approval to send Leopard 2 tanks to Ukraine - KTVZ

 Germany has so far resisted calls from Poland, the US and a handful of other NATO countries to transfer the tanks into Ukraine, or authorize other countries to send some of their Leopards to Kyiv.

+That position has led to a weekslong spat between German and Polish leaders, with Prime Minister Mateusz Morawiecki accusing Germany of “wasting time” by failing to come to a decision.

-The German government will decide whether to allow delivery of Leopard 2 tanks to Ukraine soon, German Defense Minister Boris Pistorius said during a joint press conference with NATO Secretary General Jens Stoltenberg on Tuesday.
-“We are preparing our decision and it will come very soon,” Pistorius said, adding that if the decision is to send the tanks, Germany would be able to “act very soon.”
+“We are preparing our decision and it will come very soon,” German Defense Minister Boris Pistorius said during a joint press conference with NATO Secretary General Jens Stoltenberg on Tuesday, adding that if the decision is to send the tanks, Germany would be able to “act very soon.”

 Poland, along with a number of European countries, has its own batch of Leopards which it is seeking to re-export.
 By rule Berlin must approve such a move, but the German government has indicated it will not stand in the way of Poland sending Leopards across its eastern border into Ukraine.

-Polish prime minister, Mateusz Morawiecki, said Monday that a “condition” for Poland was the assembly of a “small coalition” of states willing to send battle tanks to Ukriane.
+Morawiecki said Monday that a “condition” for Poland was the assembly of a “small coalition” of states willing to send battle tanks to Ukraine.
 But foreign minister Zbigniew Rau later told journalists that Warsaw was “determined” to send tanks regardless of the decisions of other countries.

+The Leopard 2 is seen as a vital, modern military vehicle that would bolster Kyiv’s forces as the war with Russia approaches the one-year mark.

+In total, there are around 2,000 Leopard 2 tanks spread across Europe, at different levels of readiness.

 The-CNN-Wire